rwols/CMakeBuilder/README.md

     If no generator is specified on osx, "Unix Makefiles" is the default generator.
 For "Ninja", you must have ninja installed.
 Install it with apt.

-  * Available generators for windows: "NMake Makefiles" and "Visual Studio".
+  * Available generators for windows: "Ninja", "NMake Makefiles" and "Visual Studio".

     If no generator is specified on windows, "Visual Studio" is the default generator.
 For both "Visual Studio" and "NMake Makefiles", you need